 Not only does dry air in your home give you dry eyes and dry nasal passages, but it makes your skin and lips dry as well.
 You probably noticed that you have dry, itchy skin and chapped lips in the winter months, but proper humidity levels keep your skin healthier.

 Don’t let dry air decrease your home’s comfort level this winter.
-Contact Vectra Mechanical Residential and Commercial HVAC today to ask about our humidifier systems and how proper maintenance can keep your humidifiers lasting longer.
+Contact Vectra Mechanical HVAC, Electrical and Plumbing today to ask about our humidifier systems and how proper maintenance can keep your humidifiers lasting longer.

 Image provided by iStock